 Sum the annual methane emissions for the crude oil, condensate, and produced water.

-Maintain a record of flash analysis testing as specified in section 95672 and report the results to ARB as specified in section 95673.
+Maintain a record of flash analysis testing as specified in section 95672 and report the results to CARB as specified in section 95673.

-The ARB Executive Officer may request additional flash analysis testing or information in the event that the test results reported do not reflect representative results of similar systems.
+The CARB Executive Officer may request additional flash analysis testing or information in the event that the test results reported do not reflect representative results of similar systems.

 An owner or operator may perform additional flash analysis testing within a single calendar year and use the average of all results within the calendar year to determine the annual emissions from the separator and tank system, provided that all test reports used in the averaging calculation are maintained and reported as specified in sections 95672 and 95673 of this subarticle.

-By January 1, 2019, owners or operators of an existing separator and tank system with an annual emission rate greater than 10 metric tons per year of methane shall control the emissions from the separator and tank system and uncontrolled gauge tanks located upstream of the separator and tank system with the use of a vapor collection system as specified in section 95671.

-Beginning January 1, 2018, owners or operators of new separator and tank systems with an annual emission rate greater than 10 metric tons per year of methane shall control the emissions from the separator and tank system and uncontrolled gauge tanks located upstream of the separator and tank system with the use of a vapor collection system as specified in section 95671 within 180 days of conducting flash analysis testing.
+Owners or operators of a separator and tank system with an annual emission rate greater than 10 metric tons per year of methane based on flash analysis testing, including emission rate recalculations pursuant to section 95668(a)(3)(B)(1.), shall control the emissions from the separator and tank system and uncontrolled gauge tanks located upstream of the separator and tank system with the use of a vapor collection system as specified in section 95671 within 180 days of conducting the flash analysis testing or completing the emission rate recalculation that first indicated an emission rate greater than 10 metric tons per year of methane.

-Beginning January 1, 2019, owners or operators of a separator and tank system with an annual emission rate less than or equal to 10 metric tons per year of methane shall conduct flash analysis testing and reporting annually.
-If the results of three consecutive years of test results show that the system has an annual emission rate of less than or equal to 10 metric tons per year of methane the owner or operator may reduce the frequency of testing and reporting to once every five years.

-After the third consecutive year of testing, if the annual crude oil, condensate, or produced water throughput increases by more than 20 percent after one year from the date of previous flash analysis testing, then the annual methane emissions shall be recalculated using the laboratory reports from previous flash analysis testing.

-The owner or operator shall maintain, and make available upon request by the ARB Executive Officer, a record of the revised flash emission calculation as specified in Appendix A, Table A1 and shall report the results to ARB within 90 days as specified in section 95673 of this subarticle.
+On or after <the later of April 1, 2024 or the effective date – OAL to insert>, if a separator and tank system is required to use a vapor collection system as specified in section 95671 in order to control emissions, the owner or operator of that system shall comply with all applicable requirements in Appendix D. This requirement applies regardless of whether the system was controlled prior to or after <the later of April 1, 2024 or the effective date – OAL to insert>.

 Circulation Tanks for Well Stimulation Treatments

-By January 1, 2018, owners or operators of circulation tanks that conduct well stimulation treatments at facilities located in sectors listed in section 95666 shall implement a best practices management plan that is designed to limit methane emissions from circulation tanks, and shall make that plan available upon request by the ARB Executive Officer.
+Owners or operators of circulation tanks that conduct well stimulation treatments at facilities located in sectors listed in section 95666 shall implement a best practices management plan that is designed to limit methane emissions from circulation tanks, and shall make that plan available upon request by the CARB Executive Officer.
 Each plan must contain a list of best practices to address the following issue areas:

 Inspection practices to minimize emissions from circulation tanks.